WebMonitor.fyi logoWebMonitor.fyi

 Cyber Monday deal tracking

 Cyber Monday is more online-tech-heavy than Black Friday, with software, hardware, and SaaS subscriptions all running their own deal windows.
-The deal density is high; the time-to-sellout is short.
-Five-minute monitor checks across the retailers and platforms you care about deliver alerts inside the sellout window.
+The deal density is high.
+Monitors checking as often as every 30 minutes on the retailer and platform pages you care about mean you hear about a deal within the half hour instead of whenever you next remember to look.

 How to set it up